aurorabaylessedwards/Coding_Exercise/README.md

 ![install_packages](/images/install_packages.png?raw=true "install packages")

 Now, you should be able to run `coding_exercise.py` and `neighbors_in_specified_distance.py` without errors.
 The output of this script will print some information to the python console including the location of output shapefiles.
-By default these are written to the `CSI_Coding_Exercise` folder created as part of the cloning process.
+By default these are written to the `Coding_Exercise` folder created as part of the cloning process.
 However, you can change the output directory by changing the path at the beginning of the script.

-Please, reach out if you have any questions to abayless-edwards at QSI.
+Please, reach out if you have any questions to aurorabaylessedwards *_at_* gmail

 Thanks!